Final Design

 climbing a mountain

-Implementing UI
+Goal 1: Implementing UI

 I was given a few key screens that were created from an illustrator.
 The company wanted to transform their UI to make the app more immersive, so every screen was interesting to look at and relatable to the content.